jonasbarth/obsidian-university/Sapienza/1st Semester/ADM/CompSci Topics.md

 ## Data Structures

-### Queue - FIFO
+### Queue
+FIFO

-### Stack - LIFO
+### Stack
+LIFO

 ### Heap
+A binary tree where the min/max element can be accessed in constant time.

 ### Priority Queue
+A min/max heap where each element is assigned a priority.

 ### Linked Lists

 ### Dictionary/Hashmap

-- Hashing
+## Hashing
-	- A one way function to map an object to a bit string
+A one way function to map an object to a bit string.

-- Graph Algorithms
+## Graph Algorithms

+### BFS
-	- BFS - explore all neighbours first
+Explore all neighbours first

+### DFS
-	- DFS - explore a single neighbour first
+Explore a single neighbour first

+### Dijkstra
-	- Dijkstra - for finding the shortest path between one two nodes in a graph.
+for finding the shortest path between one two nodes in a graph.
 From the start node, create a path for each neighbouring nodes and calculate the cost.
 Put everything inside a priority queue and keep appending to the shortest path until you have reached the end node.

+### Mincut
-	- Mincut - remove edges from a graph to create two disconnected graphs such that the sum/number of the removed edges is the minimum.
+remove edges from a graph to create two disconnected graphs such that the sum/number of the removed edges is the minimum.
 Randomly merge two nodes, removing all edges that connect the nodes.
 Keep doing this until we have two nodes left.
 The edges between the two remaining nodes are the min cut.
 Since we choose the edges to contract uniformly random, we are unlikely to choose an edge that is part of the min cut.